 For many users SharePoint serves as an important and partially strategic platform for collaboration and document management.
 Furthermore, a broad range of additional structured and unstructured content sources are used day in day out.
 These are ERP and CRM systems, data bases, file servers, Email servers and various Web 2.0 solutions and portals.

-Search functions embedded into information systems serve primarily for content searches within these systems.
+Search functions which are embedded into information systems serve primarily for content searches within these systems.
 This also applies to SharePoint.
 Despite its very powerful search it is not a universal enterprise search solution: Not all FAST Search (ESP) product features have been incorporated into the SharePoint search.

-- With FAST Microsoft has abandoned a universal search product line in favor of a SharePoint-centric search.
+- With FAST Microsoft has abandoned a universal search in favor of a SharePoint-centric search.

-Limitations of the SharePoint 2013 Search (functions which were not taken over):
+- Limitations of the SharePoint search (functions which were not taken over from FAST):

-- lack of convertors for non-Microsoft file sources or major limitations to functionality (e.g., HTTP crawler and Lotus Notes connector)
+- Lack of convertors for non-Microsoft file sources or major limitations in functionality (e.g., HTTP crawler and Lotus Notes connector).

-- SharePoint Search has no way to present a homogeneous search result from various data sources
+- Inability of SharePoint search to present a homogeneous search result from various data sources.

-- Mentioned limitations cannot be compensated by 3rd party add-on products (e.g., practical experience has shown that 3rd party connectors severely impact the quality of a search solution)
+- Mentioned limitations cannot be compensated by 3rd party add-on products.
+Practical experience has shown that 3rd party connectors severely impact the quality of a search solution.